|Three Sages Main Buddha Altar|

-There is room for one guest Sangha to stay in the main hall.
+There is no room for guest or sangha to stay.
 After a land or home purchase is made more will be welcome later but not right now.
 There must enough donations received to buy land or a home to convert.

 I do not wish my community to be overly large and be burdened with too much debt to function nor wish too many 'service' programs that would be duplicated in the govt or pubic sector.